 That got his attention.

 “What’s gon’ be your next topic?”
 The publisher rubbed his hands together.
 “Something good, I hope!”

-“Well, I did have one idea,” said Mr Seltro, slowly coming around to Gad’s way of thinking.
+“Well, I did have one idea,” said Mr Seltro, as he came around to Gad’s point of view.

 “Paths to Hell: 101 Places in the Eternal Fire to See Before You Die.”

 So, the Dead Have Risen received even greater praise than its predecessor.
-Critics hailed it as, “The only answer we’ve got to this modern apocalypse, skip buying this at your own peril — Seltro’s best since Fae and Their Folk,” and “Oh god, if only this had come out last year, they ate my wife.
-Five stars,” and so on and so forth.
+Critics hailed it as “the only answer we’ve got to this modern apocalypse, skip buying this at your own peril — Seltro’s best since Fae and Their Folk” and “oh god, if only this had come out last year, they ate my wife.
+Five stars” and so on.

-Gad Berladat was immensely pleased with Mr Seltro’s latest work.
-His pleasure at the money and fame that came rolling in was only slightly dampened by being eaten alive in his own home, one afternoon when he forgot to lock the backdoor.
+Mr Seltro’s latest work pleased Gad Berladat.
+Money and fame rolled in.
+His happiness was only slightly dampened by the zombies who at him alive one afternoon when he forgot to lock the backdoor.

-As for Baldahr, he felt a marginal weight on his heart for the suffering he had caused, but this slowly abated — particularly with the excitement of his next project, which was already well under way.
-He wasn’t worried about the death of his publisher; he could now sell tomes by slapping his name on just about anything (although he was far too principled to ever stoop to that).
+As for Baldahr, he felt a marginal weight on his heart for the pain he had caused, but this abated.
+Particularly with the excitement of his next project, which was well underway.
+He wasn’t worried about the death of his publisher.
+He could now his name on just about anything — although he was far too principled to ever stoop to that.

-“I’ll be damned if I don’t get a literary prize for this one!” he told Nessie and the one who called himself The Obsidian Flame over a pint of ale in the pub, as he scribbled madly in his overflowing notebook and the landlords fought off a wave of undead besieging the house’s walls.
+“I’ll be damned if I don’t get a literary prize for this one!” he told Nessie and The Obsidian Flame over a pint of ale in the pub.
+He scribbled in his notebook as the landlords fought off a wave of undead at the house’s walls.